TV Tropes Needs Your Help

 - Paul Simon wants you to know that she's got diamonds on the soles of her shoes.

-- Britney Spears has an outfit in her Femme Fatale tour for I Wanna Go her short jeans are extremely gemmy and shiny.
+- Britney Spears has an outfit in her Femme Fatale tour for I Wanna Go with short jeans that are extremely gemmy and shiny.
 She also wears many shiny body suits.

 - Frank Zappa farming dental floss in "Montana":